nats-io/natscli/README.md

   Active Observables: 1
 ```

-As the Observable is a Pull one we can fetch the message, ack it, and check the Observable state:
+As the Observable is pull-based, we can fetch the message, ack it, and check the Observable state:

 ```
 $ jsm obs next ORDERS DISPATCH